IBM/python-itoolkit/README.md

 # bump to a release version (a tag and commit are made)
 bumpversion release

-# remove any old distributions
-rm dist/*

-# build the new distribution
+# build the new distribution and upload to PyPI
-python setup.py sdist
+poetry publish --build

 # bump to the new dev version (a commit is made)
 bumpversion --no-tag patch

 # push the new tag and commits
 git push origin master --tags

-# upload the distribution to PyPI
-twine upload dist/*
 ```

 License